NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Homebrew/codex-of-the-eidolonic-tapestry.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "superior-monster-harvesting-tools"
+name: "codex-of-the-eidolonic-tapestry"
-aliases: "Superior Monster Harvesting Tools"
+aliases: "Codex of the Eidolonic Tapestry"
 source: "Homebrew"
 pg: ""
-rarity: "Rare"
+rarity: "Unique"
 trait01: "magical"
-trait02: ""
+trait02: "invested"
-trait03:
+trait03: "chimeric"
-trait04:
+trait04: "dream"
 trait05:
 trait06:
 trait07:
 trait08:
-image: zz-Attachments/assets/imageplaceholder.png
+image: zz-Attachments/codex-of-eidolonic-tapestry.png
-level: 3
+level: 10
 group:
-weight: 1
+bulk: L
-value: "75"
+value: "-"
-subvalue: "gp"
+subvalue: ""
-invest:
+invest: Y
-usage: "held in two hands"
+usage: "worn or held in one hand"
 license: "ORC"
 identify: ""
-description: "This high-grade kit includes masterwork instruments, magically tempered blades, rune-etched clamps, alchemical stasis jars, and a field wand of preservation.
-Designed for professional chimeracrafters and elite monster hunters, these tools ensure surgical precision and material stability even under harsh conditions.
-While wielding Superior Monster Harvesting Tools, you can harvest monster parts normally.
-In addition, these tools enhance advanced Chimeracrafting procedures:\n\n- When performing a Targeted Harvest, you gain a +1 item bonus to the check.\n- When conducting a Discovery experiment, you only consume 40% of the total value of parts used (instead of 50%).\n\n.These tools are also required to safely experiment with particularly volatile, unstable, or magically reactive parts, at the GM’s discretion."
+description: "This ornate codex is bound in woven strands of magical filament and monster sinew, depicting shifting illustrations that pulse and evolve as you study them.
+The book's pages whisper with possibility and sometimes display multiple mirrored outcomes of a single experiment.
+While invested in the Codex of the Eidolonic Tapestry, you gain the following benefits:<br><br>- When you succeed or critically succeed at a Formula Discovery check, you glimpse two possible crafting outcomes tied to the same creature.
+You may select one of the two revealed formulas to inscribe into the Codex.
+The alternate formula becomes inaccessible unless re-discovered.<br>- If used during experimentation with volatile or unstable parts, the Codex reduces the chance of backlash—you gain a +1 circumstance bonus to saves or checks against critical failure backlash effects.<br><br>If damaged by volatile backlash, the Codex can be repaired with a [[Skills#Crafting|Crafting]] check (DC 25).<br><br>Only one Codex of the Eidolonic Tapestry is known to exist.
+Its ownership is highly contested among arcane scholars, chimera alchemists, and extraplanar collectors."
 activate: ""
 craft:
 destruction: